mlochbaum/BQN/doc/group.md

 Trailing spaces are ignored because Group with equal-length arguments never produces trailing empty groups—to intentionally include them you'd replace `=` with `(=∾0˙)`.
 But in string processing we probably want to avoid empty words anywhere.
 To make this happen, we should increase the word index only once per group of spaces.
 We can do this by applying Plus Scan to a list that is 1 only for a space with no space before it.
 This list is produced using [Shift Before](shift.md) to get a list of previous elements.
 To treat the first element as though it's before a space (so that leading spaces have no effect rather than creating an initial empty group), we shift in a 1.

         (⊢≍1⊸»<⊢) ' '="  string with  spaces   "  # All, then filtered, spaces

         ≍⟜(⊢-˜¬×·+`1⊸»<⊢)' '="  string with  spaces   "  # More processing

         ' '((⊢-˜¬×·+`1⊸»<⊢)∘=⊔⊢)"  string with  spaces   "  # Final result

         ' '((¬-˜⊢×·+`»⊸>)∘≠⊔⊢)"  string with  spaces   "  # Slightly shorter

+## Group and sorting

+Group is closely related to the [inverse of Indices](replicate.md#inverse), `/⁼`.
+Calling that function on the index argument gives the length of each group:

+        ≠¨⊔ 2‿3‿1‿2

+        /⁼∧ 2‿3‿1‿2

+A related fact is that calling Indices on the result lengths of Group sorts all the indices passed to Group (removing any ¯1s).
+This is a kind of counting sort.

+        /≠¨⊔ 2‿3‿1‿¯1‿2

+Called dyadically, Group sorts the right argument according to the left and adds some extra structure.
+If this structure is removed with [Join](join.md#join), Group can be thought of as a kind of sorting.

+        ∾ 2‿3‿1‿2 ⊔ "abcd"

+        2‿3‿1‿2 ⍋⊸⊏ "abcd"